JuliaLang/www.julialang.org/gsoc/2015/index.md

 **Knowledge Prerequisites:** Interfacing with C from Julia, clipboard APIs for different platforms.

 ## Project: Julietta IDE
 [Julietta](https://github.com/tknopp/Julietta.jl) is an integrated developement environement for Julia that is written entirely in Julia using the Gtk.jl package.
-While finishing an IDE is clearly out of scope for a GSOC project there are some neat isolated tasks to do.
+While finishing an IDE is clearly out of scope for a GSoC project, there are some neat isolated tasks to do.
 Julietta already uses the Julia parser and indicates errors while typing in its editor.
 Three very interesting next steps are:

   1. Implement code completion.
 This is especially interesting to get right in such a dynamic language like Julia.
 Again while this has a very large scope it would already be very useful if typing `using` would give a list of installed packages.
   2. Switching between function usages and implementation (code tracing)